Azure/azure-quickstart-templates/101-app-function/GettingStarted-FuncApp.md

 ### The Template

-The parameter you need to inform is:
+Don't let the size of the template scares you.
+The structure is very intuitive and once that you get the gist of it, you will see how easier your life will be regarding deploying resources to Azure.

+Those are the parameters on the template, most of them are already with the values, the ones that you need to inform are: **siteName**

+Here the list of all parameters:

 Parameter         | Suggested value     | Description
 :--------------- | :-------------      |:---------------------
-**funcName** |*location**name**enviroment* i.e.:  uksmyfunctiontst  | The unique name of Function App.
+**siteName** |*location**name**enviroment* i.e.:  uksmyfunctiontst  | The unique name of Function App.
 I recommend you to use the notation above, which helps to create a unique name for your Web Application.
 The name must use alphanumeric and underscore characters only.
 There is a 35 character limit to this field.
 The App name cannot be changed once the bot is created.

 ## Deployment

 There are a few ways to deploy this template.
 You can use [PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy), [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli), [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal) or your favorite SDK.

-For this task, I'm using Visual Code with CLI extension and the portal.
-There is little surprise for you at the end of this tutorial.

 For Azure CLI I'm using the Visual Code with Azure CLI extensions, if you like, you can find more information [here](https://code.visualstudio.com/docs/azure/extensions).
 But bare in mind that you don't need to use the Visual Code, you can stick with the old good always present **Command Line** on Windows or any **bash terminal**.

 ### Using Azure CLI with Visual Code

-type on the terminal window: **az login**
+On the terminal window type: **az login**

 ![Screen](./images/azlogin.png)

 You will be redirected to the Azure Portal where you can insert your credentials and log in.

-After logged in, you can see your credentials on the terminal.
+After logged in, you will see your credentials on the terminal.

-To to set the right subscription, you can use the following command:
+To set the right subscription, type following command:

 #### az account set --subscription "your subscription id"